 Experts recommend having a backup plan in the event of remodeling project delays.
 Perhaps there will be a delay on the new kitchen appliances, and you will need alternatives for cooking and storing food.
 Or bathroom finishes might take longer than expected to arrive, and you will need to continue relying on a secondary bathroom.
 Project disruptions can be inconvenient, but having alternative plans in place will make them more tolerable.

-To find a new home or for more home buying advice, contact the Central Washington Home Builders Association or visit CWHBA.org.
+To learn more about remodeling projects or to find a remodeler contact the Central WA Home Builders Association, or visit CWHBA.org.

 Simple Ways to Reduce Your Household's Water Consumption

 Did you know that small household water leaks add up to more than 10,000 gallons of MORE...